Skip to content

 Time Management for Exams

-• Prioritize high-weight topics
+• Prioritize topics with high weight

-• Use active recall and revision
+• Recall and active revision

 Common Mistakes to Avoid